pymanga/pyMANGA/Documentation/ProjectFile/MangaProject/tree_dynamics/belowground_competition/SimpleHydro/s_dilution_frac_lower.md

-fraction of water exchanged with seawater per time step at lowest elevation[-].
+fraction of water in a grid cell exchanged with seawater per time step at lowest elevation[-].